 Analog cameras also come with drawbacks, such as:

-• Lower image quality: Even today’s HD analog cameras, which can offer 4 or 5 megapixels, do not compare to IP cameras for picture quality.
+- Lower image quality: Even today’s HD analog cameras, which can offer 4 megapixels or 5 megapixels, do not compare to IP cameras for picture quality.
 Analog cameras also have a slightly lower frame rate, which means they cannot capture lots of motion.
-However, it’s not always necessary to capture a crystal-clear image or lots of activity.
+However, capturing a crystal-clear image or lots of activity is not always necessary.

-• Requires a professional to install: Analog cameras have a complicated setup that’s not fit for many do-it-yourselfers.
+- Need for professional installation: Analog cameras have a complicated setup unsuitable for many do-it-yourselfers.

 IP security cameras use internet protocol (IP) networks and run over Cat 5e or Cat 6 network cabling.
 The video footage is stored and viewed on a network video recorder (NVR).
 Because they run over computer networks, they can connect in a network.
 Plus, if they feature power over Ethernet (PoE), they can run a signal and power the camera over the same cable.
 The technology is more sophisticated, which offers several advantages over analog security cameras.